 This option allows you to take out a buy to let mortgage on your existing property and release enough money for you to then be able to afford another house in the same area.
 Remember, you can not live in a property that has a buy to let mortgage against it, so once it’s agreed, you must move out.

 You will also have to take out a let to buy mortgage, meaning you’ll have two mortgages to your name.
 A Let to Buy deal will allow you to release equity from your property to help you secure a new one.
 Each mortgage is different and the criteria depend on your lender.
-It’s advised to speak to local letting agents, your mortgage adviser and also your current mortgage provider before deciding.
+It’s advised to speak to local letting agents, your current mortgage provider and to consider whether you need to hire a mortgage broker before deciding.

 When preparing to buy or sell a house, you’ll need to begin comparing conveyancing solicitors immediately to help you begin the transaction.
 Don’t forget to use our free online service to get the best deals from the most trusted professionals in your local area.